Coroutine: Definition and types

-The paper "Revisiting Coroutines" published in 2009 proposed term full coroutine to denote one that supports first-class coroutine and is stackful.
+The paper "Revisiting Coroutines" published in 2009 proposed the term full coroutine to denote one that supports first-class coroutine and is stackful.
 Full Coroutines deserve their own name in that they have the same expressive power as one-shot continuations and delimited continuations.
 Full coroutines are either symmetric or asymmetric.
 Importantly, whether a coroutine is symmetric or asymmetric has no bearing on how expressive it can be, though full coroutines are more expressive than non-full coroutines.
 While their expressive power is the same, asymmetrical coroutines more closely resemble routine based control structures in the sense that control is always passed back to the invoker, which programmers may find more familiar.

-Comparison with
+Comparisons

 Subroutines

 Subroutines are special cases of coroutines.
 When subroutines are invoked, execution begins at the start, and once a subroutine exits, it is finished; an instance of a subroutine only returns once, and does not hold state between invocations.
 By contrast, coroutines can exit by calling other coroutines, which may later return to the point where they were invoked in the original coroutine; from the coroutine's point of view, it is not exiting but calling another coroutine.
 Thus, a coroutine instance holds state, and varies between invocations; there can be multiple instances of a given coroutine at once.
 The difference between calling another coroutine by means of "yielding" to it and simply calling another routine (which then, also, would return to the original point), is that the relationship between two coroutines which yield to each other is not that of caller-callee, but instead symmetric.

 Any subroutine can be translated to a coroutine which does not call yield.

 Here is a simple example of how coroutines can be useful.
 Suppose you have a consumer-producer relationship where one routine creates items and adds them to a queue and another removes items from the queue and uses them.
 For reasons of efficiency, you want to add and remove several items at once.
 The code might look like this: